Marat-Gumerov/Steam-Deck.Mount-NVMe-Drive/README.md

-# Steam Deck External NVMe Mount
+# Steam Deck NVMe Auto Mount

 A supplemental automount script for SteamOS that adds support for additional NVMe drives.